jcote9/ps3/README.md

   R= (order_id, customer_id, invoice_number, status)
   I would apply the first normalization rule and divide the date into indivisible units.
 The primary key in this relation is the order_number.
 I would create a customer entity.
 Customers= (order_id, c_first, c_last, zip, state)

 8. For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.

   I do not think email is a good canditate for a primary key.
 This is because, a primary key needs to be hold a unique value.
 It may be possible that two people have similar email addresses.
+Also, customers might make a change to their email address.
+In this case you would have to change all foreign keys.

 9. Given two relations S and R below find the Cartsian Product S x R.